Chapter 26:

 David smiled sadly at the man as his wife came downstairs and re-joined them. “…I imagine it must be.”

-After continuing his conversation with Nate and Mellissa for another half an hour, David checked up on Rebecca in their bedroom briefly, then went out into the village to explore.
+After continuing his conversation with Nate and Mellissa for another half an hour, David checked up on Rebecca in their bedroom briefly; then, he went out into the village to explore.

-It was the first chance he’d gotten since he’d been summoned to this new world to truly unwind and relax, and David wasn’t going to waste it.
+It was the first chance David had truly had to unwind and relax since becoming the Demon Emperor, and he wasn’t going to waste it.

-Here, in a village where no one knew his name, he could be himself.
+Here, in a village where no one knew his name, David could be himself.

 He could enjoy himself and he could be free of the stress of acting as the Demon Emperor.

 With the money he’d taken from the Kelseys, David bought food and little trinkets for himself, then he went window shopping and spent time with the friendlier locals.
-He even played a short game of a sport that resembled football with a group of children who invited him to.
+He even played a short game of a sport that resembled football with a group of children who invited him to play.

 When was the last time I felt like this?
 David wondered as he walked giddily down the streets.
 However, he slowly brought his feet to a stop as time crawled to a halt in his mind.
 I shouldn’t think like that.
 Forget everything you’ve seen and done today.
 In a few weeks, this will all be gone.